 Fortunately, there were some boys in the city that belonged to a band and they said they could offer us some equipment.
 Then we got into his car in the middle of the night and drove through this crazy sector.
 There were overturned cars and stuff everywhere, which reminded me of Beirut or something and I think that's not a good sign.

-We arrived at a warehouse full of junk, which was basically a huge concrete bunker where wires shavers and wire mesh were used as doors.
-There was no electricity, so I had to try to make a wiring from essentially nothing, holding a pencil-flashlight in my mouth.
-Finally, I managed to install something about 24 channels.
-It was basically cables and cable straps, but ended up working well.
-But is the pirate and ridiculous thing I've used in my life.
+We arrived at a warehouse full of scrap metal, which was basically a large concrete bunker where shaving wires and metal cloths were used as doors.
+There was no electricity, so I had to try to make a wiring from essentially nothing, holding a pen-flashlight in my mouth.
+Finally, I managed to install something for 24 channels approximately.
+It basically consisted of cables and cable belts, but it ended up working well.
+However it is the most pirate and ridiculous thing I have used in my life.

 Something really interesting happened at a concert in Romania.
 For the show we were using a local sound company for PA and lights.
-I had my team ready to Whitesnake, while Leppard had its own installation.
-The energy was 220V.
-I measured energy, which seemed to be normal and connected my transformer decreased 20A I've had since we were in the UK.
+I had my equipment ready for Whitesnake, while Leppard had its own installation.
+The energy was from 220V.
+I measured the energy, which seemed to be normal, and I connected my 20A decrease transformer that I have had since we were in the UK.

-There is something important to score on the transformer.
-There is a small LED on the front, which lights up if the energy changes (hot / neutral).
-Accidentally reverse the phase is very easy to do here when the type C plug is used, so you have to be very careful.
-And depending on what comes, the results can be disastrous.
-If you are a US 120 voltage, nothing will happen.
-But if it is a voltage 240 or more, you can destroy everything in a second, depending on what has been plugged.
+There is something important to note about the transformer.
+There is a small LED on the front, which turns on if the power changes (hot / neutral).
+Reversing the phase accidentally is very easy to do here when using the type C plug, so you have to be very careful.
+And depending on what's coming, the results can be disastrous.
+If it is an 120 voltage from the United States, nothing will happen.
+But if it is a voltage of 240 or more, it can destroy everything in a second, depending on what is plugged in.

 Some computers may take higher voltages and be safe if they have autoconvertidores energy supplies.
 However, in the audio world, most things require specific voltages or simply can be changed with a manual switch.
 The irony is that in other countries local people do not understand this because everything had 240V or more.
 It is not a problem for them, but is critical when working with high voltages you are trying to reduce.
 Anyway, everything is an experience in life.